jpex-js/jpex/README.md

 #####Service
 *(Name, Deps, Fn, Singleton)*
 Fn is an instantiatable function.
 Services are similar to angular services except that they are not singletons by default.
+It is also possible to register another jpex class as a service.
 ```javascript
 var MyClass = jpex.extend(function(myService){
   myService.doSomething();